 Printing Museum 印刷博物館

-The printing museum’s mission is to show the public the cultural side of printing, and the social and historical aspects rather than the technology behind it.
-There are many videos and descriptions that are explained in both English and Japanese so you can learn in-depth about the relationship between printing and mankind.
-It is a good place to get away from the busy bustle of the city and take a relaxing walk around the museum.
+The Printing Museum aims to show the cultural, social, and historical aspects of printing rather than just the technology behind it.
+Many videos and descriptions are in both English and Japanese, allowing for an in-depth learning experience about the relationship between printing and mankind.
+It is a good place to escape the city’s busy bustle and take a relaxing walk around the museum.

 Find out more about Printing Museum here on Google maps.